Cherry, Acai, Pomegranate & Raspberry Smoothie Bowl

 This French apple cake is made up of layers and layers of thinly sliced apples.
 There is less “cake” than there is fruit, and I just loved the sound of that.
 This recipe sounded “healthier” to me somehow.
 This Gâteau Invisible (Invisible apple cake) is incredibly easy to make and I’ve deviated from the traditional recipe by using almond flour and a monk fruit sugar substitute for the regular sugar.
 I also choose to use unsweetened almond milk instead of regular milk to enhance that almond flavor.
 This gives me a lighter, sugar-free, gluten-free, dairy free apple cake that I’m really loving right now.
 The crispy almond topping gives it a nice crunch and most of the sweetness comes from the apples.
 When all is said and done, you’ve got an apple cake with almonds and I love it!
+This is a French recipe with a healthy twist.
+Like French desserts?
+Try my Clafoutis aux prunes recipes which I have also lightened up.
+So good.

 Let’s talk about the ingredients.

 To make the cake batter, I’ve chosen almond milk and monk fruit to keep this dessert really light.
 It then makes this dessert a great option for my dairy free and sugar-free guests.
 I’m also using almond flour, rather than traditional all-purpose flour, which also makes this gluten-free but again, emphasizes the almond flavor now coming from the milk, flour and almond slices on top of the cake.
 Apple almond flour cake tastes just as good as it sounds.
-Apple cake with almonds is just a match made in heaven.
+This Apple cake with almonds is just a match made in heaven.

 But the question I get most is “can I substitute all-purpose flour for almond flour?”
 Yes, of course.